GregoryKogan/mostpp-mailing-bot/README.md

 docker compose up -d
 ```

 Container will be started in detached mode.
 It's configured to always restart on failure.
-So to stop the bot, use `docker rm`.
+So to stop the bot, use `docker stop` followed by `docker rm`.